Wackymax/CPOrm/README.md

 2. Supports view creation from the data model.
 3. Advanced querying capabilities, allowing you to created complex queries easily.
 4. It is extendable, allowing you to define custom column type mappings.
+5. It is really quick to query, as well as doing bulk inserts.
+From my own tests you can insert around 5000 objects per second and queries return around 9 000 objects per second.
+6. Allows you to add table change listeners for views.
-5. Most importantly, it is easy to use.
+7. Most importantly, it is easy to use.

 ## Install it